Trump Administration Quietly Decides — Again — To Allow Elephant Trophy Imports

 Since that decision in November, however, the D.C.
 Circuit Court of Appeals ruled that the Obama administration had acted improperly in implementing its ban.
 That late December ruling, which addressed a lawsuit brought by Safari Club International and the National Rifle Association, found that the administration did not sufficiently observe the rules around creating a new regulation, such as inviting public comment.

 The Fish and Wildlife Service directly cited the court ruling in its letter, saying that as a result it was withdrawing several previous Endangered Species Act findings dating back to 1995.
-They "are no longer effective for making individual permit determinations for imports of those sport-hunted ESA-listed species," the memo said — including not only elephants from a number of African countries, but also lions and bonteboks from South Africa.
+They "are no longer effective for making individual permit determinations for imports of those sport-hunted ESA-listed species," the memo said — including not only elephants from a number of African countries but also lions and bonteboks from South Africa.

 The agency added that it would still use some of the information included in those findings, whenever relevant to the evaluation of an individual permit application.